sugarvillela/PHP_Commons/README.md

 * Handy class if you have a bunch of boolean flags to set and you don't want to use up space.

+## Flag Object: abstract class with test function
+* For flags or just a uniform set/get interface with support functions

 ## QGen Class with test function
 * Generates mySQL queries from associative array parameters.